densh/densh.github.com/quasiquotes.md

       }
     }

-    scala> showCode(C)
+    scala> println(showCode(C))
-    res11: String = class C
+    class C

-Default pretty printer shows you contents of the tree in imaginary low-level Scala-like notation. `showCode` on the other hand will do its best to reconstruct actual source code equivalent to given tree.
+Default pretty printer shows you contents of the tree in imaginary low-level Scala-like notation. `showCode` on the other hand will do its best to reconstruct actual source code equivalent to the given tree in proper Scala syntax.

 ## Intro {:#intro}